Parents Prefer Counseling Over Drugs

 WebMD News Archive

 Oct.
-16, 2003 -- New research shows, most parents would rather send their children to a therapist than treat them with medications to relieve
+16, 2003 -- New research shows, most parents would rather send their children to a therapist than treat them with medications to relieve their anxiety.

-may be concerned about the potential side effects of medications used to treat social anxiety in children.
+The survey shows that parents choose this option because they may be concerned about the potential side effects of medications used to treat social anxiety in children.

 Parents Prefer Counseling